Set up a basic NPM-based project

 ├── index.html

-The project directory is the NPM-based project that we want to run inside our page.
+Let’s start from the inner project.
+This is the NPM project that we want to run inside BrowserPod.

 {